YiannisTsitouridis/Extended-OPC-UA-Client/README.txt

 ## Overview

-This software is written under the I4byDesign Competence Center workflow(https://i4bydesign.gr/) to accomplish the operation of a multi-endpoint python-based industrial device operating as a connector between OPC UA servers located on the industrial site and the center’s IOT Platform.
-However, it has Platform-independent orientation, while third party use is encouraged in prospects of OPC UA spreading and industrial IOT unification.
+This software has been developed within the framework of the I4byDesign Competence Center workflow (https://i4bydesign.gr/) with the goal of enabling the operation of a multi-endpoint Python-based industrial device.
+This device serves as a connector between OPC UA servers located on the industrial site and the center’s IoT platform.
+Notably, the software is designed with a platform-independent orientation.
+Furthermore, third-party utilization is encouraged, fostering the broader adoption of OPC UA and contributing to the unification of industrial IoT practices.

 ## Project Details

-It is composed of a main program, called general manager, which is actually an MQTT client, waiting to receive commands from the user through its various topics.
-It manages the number and details of the registered OPC UA servers.
-The user can add, delete, and edit registered OPC UA servers.
-Furthermore, the starting function of each OPC UA client instance is included, using the opcUaClientClass which is a class of an asyncua-based OPC UA client with extra features.
+The project consists of a main program, known as the "general manager," which operates as an MQTT client.
+It awaits commands from users through various topics, managing the registration details of OPC UA servers.
+Users have the capability to add, delete, and edit registered OPC UA servers.
+Additionally, the general manager includes the starting function for each OPC UA client instance, utilizing the `opcUaClientClass`.
+This class is based on the `asyncua` library and offers extra features.

-The script opcUaClientClass.py implements an OPC UA client with an mqtt broker as a child object, managing the user’s messages coming through MQTT protocol.
-Every opcUaClientClass instance has their own topics for receiving orders, as f.e. method call, subscription to variable, un-subscribe from variable, read, write and node browsing, defined by the time of their creation.
-In addition, they have attributed topics for sending data to the user platform or database, f.e. the values from the subscribed variables, the server’s node architecture, console messages and so on.
+The script `opcUaClientClass.py` implements an OPC UA client with an MQTT broker as a child object.
+It handles user messages received through the MQTT protocol.
+Each instance of `opcUaClientClass` has its own topics for receiving orders, such as method calls, variable subscriptions, un-subscriptions from variables, reads, writes, and node browsing.
+These topics are defined at the time of their creation.
+Furthermore, each instance has attributed topics for sending data to the user platform or database, including values from subscribed variables, the server's node architecture, console messages, and more.

-The system is developed as an attempt to provide an innovative and adaptable solution for industrial environments where a single complex IOT system is needed for a variety of devices.
-System is designed with some fundamental local memory, storing all asked subscription in a static Json file and all registered OPC UA servers in an .ini file respectively.
+The system aims to provide an innovative and adaptable solution for industrial environments where a single, complex IoT system is required for a variety of devices.
+The system is designed with fundamental local memory, storing all requested subscriptions in a static JSON file and all registered OPC UA servers in an `.ini` file, respectively.

 ## Third-Party Libraries